gustav87/gstav-dotnet/README.md

 ## Setup
 For the frontend you need `node` and `npm` installed.
 For the backend you need the `dotnet` 6 SDK.
 For the db you need `docker`.
-Run `npm install` inside the `app` directory to install all frontend dependencies.
+Run `npm install` inside the `app` directory to install the frontend dependencies.

 ## Run the frontend
 In the `app` directory, run `npm run serve` to start the frontend listening on port 8080.